By the end of this section, you should be able to:

 School and classroom rituals, led by teachers serving as role models and leaders, regularly reinforce what society expects from children.
 Sociologists describe this aspect of schools as the hidden curriculum, the informal teaching done by schools.

 For example, in the United States, schools have built a sense of competition into the way grades are awarded and the way teachers evaluate students (Bowles and Gintis 1976).
-When children participate in a relay race or a math contest, they learn that there are winners and losers in society.
+When children participate in a relay race or a math contest, they learn there are winners and losers in society.
 When children are required to work together on a project, they practice teamwork with other people in cooperative situations.
 The hidden curriculum prepares children for the adult world.
 Children learn how to deal with bureaucracy, rules, expectations, waiting their turn, and sitting still for hours during the day.
 Schools in different cultures socialize children differently in order to prepare them to function well in those cultures.
-The latent functions of teamwork and dealing with bureaucracy are features of American culture.
+The latent functions of teamwork and dealing with bureaucracy are features of U.S. culture.

 Schools also socialize children by teaching them about citizenship and national pride.
 In the United States, children are taught to say the Pledge of Allegiance.
 Most districts require classes about U.S. history and geography.
 As academic understanding of history evolves, textbooks in the United States have been scrutinized and revised to update attitudes toward other cultures as well as perspectives on historical events; thus, children are socialized to a different national or world history than earlier textbooks may have done.
 For example, information about the mistreatment of African Americans and Native American Indians more accurately reflects those events than in textbooks of the past.

-On August 13, 2001, 20 South Korean men gathered in Seoul.
+On August 13, 2001, twenty South Korean men gathered in Seoul.
 Each chopped off one of his own fingers because of textbooks.
 These men took drastic measures to protest eight middle school textbooks approved by Tokyo for use in Japanese middle schools.
 According to the Korean government (and other East Asian nations), the textbooks glossed over negative events in Japan’s history at the expense of other Asian countries.

-Although it may seem extreme that people are so enraged about how events are described in a textbook that they would resort to dismemberment, the protest affirms that textbooks are a significant tool of socialization in state-run education systems.
+The protest affirms that textbooks are a significant tool of socialization in state-run education systems.

 Girls and Movies